Acronyms

 - Sick sinus syndrome

-- Because beta blockers slow conduction through the AV node, they should not be taken by patients with sick sinus syndrome
+- Beta-blockers slow conduction through the AV node and should not be taken by patients with sick sinus syndrome

 - Intraoperative floppy iris syndrome (carvedilol and labetalol)

-- Stopping alpha blockers before surgery does not appear to have a benefit
+- Carvedilol and labetalol have alpha-blocking properties and may increase the risk of IFIS.
+Patients using these drugs should inform their ophthalmologist.
+Stopping alpha blockers before surgery does not appear to have a benefit.

 - Hyperthyroidism